dwyl/image-classifier/README.md

 And that's it!
 Quite easy, isn't it? 😉

-If `imgup` is down or the image that was sent was, for example, invalid, an error should be shown, like so.
+If `imgup` is down or the image that was sent was for example, invalid, an error should be shown, like so.

 <p align="center">
   <img width="800" src="https://github.com/dwyl/image-classifier/assets/17494745/d730d10c-b45e-4dce-a37a-bb389c3cd548" />
 </p>

-# Benchmarking models
+## Benchmarking models

 You may be wondering which model is best suitable for me?
 Depending on the use case,